-3.4.5 Data Limit Configuration
+3.3.4 Data Limit Configuration

-Item Description Data Limit Specifies the maximum expected amount of data transmitted (sent and received) over mobile interface in one billing period (one month).
+Item Description Data Limit Specifies the maximum expected amount of data transmitted (sent and received) over GPRS in one billing period (month).
 Maximum value is 2 TB (2097152 MB).
-Warning Threshold Specifies a percentage of the "Data Limit" in the range of 50 % to 99 %.
-If the given percentage data limit is exceeded, the router will send an SMS in the following form; Router has exceeded (value of Warning Threshold) of data limit.
-Accounting Start Specifies the day of the month in which the billing cycle starts for a given SIM card.
-When the service provider that issued the SIM card specifies the start of the billing period, the router will begin to count the amount of data transferred starting on this day.
+Warning Threshold Specifies the percentage of the "Data Limit" in the range of 50 % to 99 %.
+If the data limit is exceeded, the router sends an SMS in the following form Router has exceeded (value of Warning Threshold) of data limit.
+Accounting Start Specifies the day of the month in which the billing cycle starts for the SIM card used.
+When the service provider that issued the SIM card specifies the start billing period, the router begins to count the amount of transferred data starting on this day.

-Table 25: Data Limit Configuration
+Table 21: Data Limit Configuration